 - If we return the application to the applicant (incomplete), the applicant may reapply without prejudice.

 - We may request additional information (through a supplemental information request) to complete our technical review.

 - If there are outstanding concerns from the SOCs after our technical review is complete, we will determine whether the project needs to go through a hearing.

 - If the project is recommended for a hearing, we will initiate the hearing process.
 After the hearing, a decision report will be published.
 If it is determined that a hearing is not required, then our technical review is complete.

 - After our technical review and hearing, if needed, is complete, we will decide to approve or deny the license.
 If we deny it, the applicant can file an appeal through our appeal process.

-- We will email the applicant to notify them of our EPEA or WA decision, which is accessible for 30 days through the Integrated Application Registry.
+- We will email the applicant to notify them of our EPEA or WA decision, which is accessible through the Integrated Application Registry.
 We will also share our decision on our Publication of Decision page.